Business Development vs Marketing: Which is right for you?

-Business is a popular study field and career choice thanks to its broad nature, the variety of roles on offer and career progression opportunities.
-Two key areas of business are Business Development and Marketing Communications.
+Business is a popular career choice thanks to its broad nature, the variety of roles on offer and career progression opportunities.
+Two key areas of business are business development and marketing and communications.
 Both have many similarities and work closely together, which is why studying both can be an excellent way to ensure long-term employability.
 Read on to learn more about these business areas and decide what’s best for you and your career.
 You may find you even want to work in both at different times.

 This sector is highly integrated with other facets of the business, mainly marketing, human resources, finance and operations.